rubikpi-ai/documentation/docs-en/docs/makers-hub/ai-machine-learning/Audio-Classification-and-GPIO-Response-Rubik-Pi-3.md

  Crime patterns in the City of Buenos Aires change just like fashion trends.
 Right now, there seems to be an epidemic of car window smash-and-grabs where thieves steal items from inside parked cars.
 Since I have several cameras pointing toward the street, I’m often a privileged witness to these crimes, and victims sometimes ask me for the footage.
 However, the chances of recovering stolen goods drop significantly the longer it takes to report the incident.

- Inspired by this problem — and also with the goal of testing new features of the Rubik Pi 3 — the aim of this project is to deploy a sound classification model on a Rubik Pi 3.
+ Inspired by this problem — and also with the goal of testing new features of the RUBIK Pi 3 — the aim of this project is to deploy a sound classification model on a RUBIK Pi 3.
 This model will be trained to recognize the distinct sound of glass breaking and, upon detection, trigger GPIO responses (such as an immediate light/siren activation or a notification alert).
-## ​What is the Rubik Pi 3?
+## ​What is the RUBIK Pi 3?

- The Rubik Pi 3 is a powerful, lightweight development board built around the Qualcomm Dragonwing™ QCS6490 platform.
+ The RUBIK Pi 3 is a powerful, lightweight development board built around the Qualcomm Dragonwing™ QCS6490 platform.
 It is notable for being the first Raspberry Pi-style board designed on a Qualcomm AI platform for developers, bringing high-performance edge AI capabilities to a developer-friendly form factor.
 Key Specifications:
  - Platform: Qualcomm Dragonwing™ QCS6490
  - Dimensions: 100 mm x 75 mm (a compact, desktop size)
  - AI Performance: Offers up to 12 TOPS (Tera Operations Per Second) of AI computing power via the integrated Hexagon NPU.